KelennaUdo/Environment-monitor-with-LCD-and-tilt-controlled-mode-switching/README.md

 - Orientation detection (portrait/landscape/flat)
 - OOP-based code structure
 - FSM-based mode switching using accelerometer orientation
+- Centralized sensor management via a dedicated class

 ## Next Steps

-- Integrate environmental sensors (e.g., temperature, humidity)
-- Add LCD display for data output
+- Integrate LCD display for data output
 - Expand FSM to handle more complex interactions
+- Add calibration and error handling for sensors

 ## Getting Started

-1. Connect the MMA8452Q accelerometer to your Arduino (SDA to A4, SCL to A5, VCC, and GND).
+1. Connect the MMA8452Q accelerometer and all sensors to your Arduino (see code for pin assignments).
 2. Upload the code using PlatformIO or Arduino IDE.
-3. Open the serial monitor at 9600 baud to view accelerometer data and orientation.
+3. Open the serial monitor at 9600 baud to view sensor data and orientation.

 ## License